 the conference, and said that the event drew 88 participants from six countries.

 “I had served as conference co-planner for the eighth IACS Summit in Charlotte, N.C.,” Alspach said.
 “As host this year, my job was to take accepted papers and panel discussions, and shape them into a program.
 We had a competition to determine the presenters.”

-Alspach had collaborated with Trinidy Williams, in Ferris’ Humanities department; Andy Karafa, in the College of Arts and Sciences; and the West Michigan Sports Commission to develop their proposal to host the 2016 summit.
+Alspach had collaborated with Trinidy Williams, in Ferris’ Humanities department; Andy Karafa, in the College of Arts, Sciences and Education; and the West Michigan Sports Commission to develop their proposal to host the 2016 summit.
 She characterized IACS is a “young” organization, as eight scholars formed the association in 2002, and annual summits did not begin until 2012.

 “Part of our agenda at the summit included a plenary meeting on the future of the organization,” Alspach said.
 “The National Communication Association has been around for more than a century, and recently added a division on communication and sport.
 The International Communication Association got its start in the 1950s, and has just held its inaugural communication and sport conference.
 The IACS was born out of necessity, but we have to examine where we are going as an organization, given these developments.”